T0T02002/pbt/hypothesis/set/README.md

 FAILED set_union_mem.py::TestSet::runTest - assert False
 =============================== 1 failed in 4.48s ================================
 ```
-The output shows that the test fails, and a counterexample, given by the sequence of method calls:
+The output shows a counterexample where the `assert` within the rule fails, given by the following sequence of method calls:
 ```python
 state.test_union_mem(add_elems=[0])
 state.test_union_mem(add_elems=[0, 1])
 ```
-We can turn this into a concrete counterexample.
+We can turn this into a concrete executable counterexample:
 ```python
 ipython -i set.py